telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/show-only-all-day-events.md

 ---
-title: Show Only All-Day Events
+title: Show All-Day Events Only
-page_title: Show Only All-Day Events | Kendo UI Scheduler
+page_title: Show All-Day Events Only | Kendo UI Scheduler
-description: "Learn how to show only all-day events in a Kendo UI Scheduler widget."
+description: "Learn how to show only all-day events in a Kendo UI Scheduler."
+previous_url: /controls/scheduling/scheduler/how-to/show-only-all-day-events
 slug: howto_showonlyalldayevents_scheduler
 ---

-# Show Only All-Day Events
+# Show All-Day Events Only

-The example below demonstrates how to show only all-day events in a Kendo UI Scheduler widget.
+The following example demonstrates how to show only all-day events in a Kendo UI Scheduler widget.

 ###### Example